Zarant/Guidelime_Zarant/readme.md

 - Make sure you enable both `Guidelime` and `Guidelime_Zarant` before logging in
 - Once you log in, press ESC to open the options menu, click on Interface Options, switch to the AddOns tab, select Guidelime from the list on the left and then scroll down to select the guide you want to load.

-Due to some limitations with Guidelime, some steps have to be completed manually, if you wish to enable step auto completion, you need to edit the `Guidelime.toc` file after installing Guidelime and add the following line at the end:

-`..\Guidelime_Zarant\Loader.xml`

-This is totally optional, consider doing that only if you are too lazy to manually skip some of the steps.
-Also important to notice that since Guidelime is no longer being mantained by its original creator, doing this extra step will also fix issues related to some wrong quest pre-requisites.
-(Captain's chest in STV and some quests in the WPL cauldron chain)

 ## Feedback
 If you have questions, suggestions or any form of constructive criticism you can either open a ticket [here](https://github.com/Zarant/Guidelime_Zarant/issues) or message me on [Discord](https://discord.gg/aBzxhDh).